 There is an ebb and flow to giving and taking.
 Making choices for yourself alone is okay and necessary.
 I’m still learning how this all works, but I know that my core group is going to be the people who show up for me like I show up for them.
-I’m prioritizing myself this year, and I’m striving for health and prosperity all around, starting with my relationships.
+I’m prioritizing myself, and I’m striving for health and prosperity all around, starting with my relationships.

 Much Love, Quinn

 Crazy cat lady.
 Exploratory writer.
 Much love.